snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces/dakotainterfacing.rst

 - *immutable_env*: (dictionary)
         Like `env` but will automatically set every element as immutable.
 Just for convenience
-- *fmt: String formatting code for numerical output.
+- *fmt*: String formatting code for numerical output.
 Can be overidden inline with (for example) `{ "%5.2e" % var }`, Can specify with '%' or '{}' notation
 - *code*: ['%'] Specify the string that, when it is the first non-whitespace character